boygao1992/StateBackPrototype/README.md

 1. Middlewares don't compose.
 Functional specification needed.

 2. Reducer can be modulized based on DOM tree's hierarchical structure but then suffer from the same communication problem as ELM.
-If reducer tree is flattened into a single layer hash map, then global constraints are easy to implement but cyclic dependency are still not properly handled (some parent components know too much).
+If reducer tree is flattened into a single layer hash map (all components directly subscribing dimensions of interest from the store by react-redux `connect`), then global constraints are easy to implement but cyclic dependency are still not properly handled (some parent components know too much).

+### React VDOM

+Functionality
+- inject content
+- inject event handlers
+- inject view functions
+- different view/visualization based on state

+`React.Component` can be parametrized by data, event handlers, and view/render functions (officially called Render Props).

+If the Component is parametrized by view functions, then it focuses on **view state** handling logic.

+Component without any view state handling logic is pure template.

 ## Angular2 / Vue